bestmomo/filemanager/README.md

     // return true for access to one folder
 }
 ```
-For this function to work each user must have a "user" name in users table.
-A folder with this name will be created in filemanager/userfiles folder.
+A folder with user{id} name will be created in filemanager/userfiles folder.

 ### Integration ###